DataBiosphere/terra-app-manager/README-events.md

 Library configuration to connect to our pubsub infrastructure should be consistent across all services.
 This section details the necessary property configurations, be it via `.yml` or `.properties`.

 The following `terra.common` properties need to be configured in order to use the library and connect to various environments.
 Descriptions of the properties are detailed below.
+The `env.` properties are shown below as items that are useful to override based on specific environment setups.

 ```yml
 env: